awsdocs/amazon-aurora-user-guide/doc_source/CHAP_Troubleshooting.md

 + `print` – Only prints the queries taking high amount of memory\.
 + `tune` – Tunes the internal table caches to release some memory back to the system\.
 + `decline` – Declines new queries once the instance is low on memory\.
-+ `kill_query` – Kills the queries in descending order of memory consumption until the instance memory surfaces above the low threshold\.
-Data definition language \(DDL\) statements aren't killed\.
++ `kill_query` – Ends the queries in descending order of memory consumption until the instance memory surfaces above the low threshold\.
+Data definition language \(DDL\) statements aren't ended\.
 + `print, tune` – Performs actions described for both `print` and `tune`\.
 + `tune, decline, kill_query` – Performs the actions described for `tune`, `decline`, and `kill_query`\.